OpenEvalProject/evals/manuscripts/elife-72943/v3/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/72943/elife-72943-fig4-v3.jpg)

 **Figure 4.:** (A-B) Western Blotting analysis and quantification of FTH1 expression in MCF7 shFTH1/pcDNA3FTH1 and H460 shFTH1/pcDNA3FTH1.
 HSC70 was used as loading control.
 (C) Z-stack representative confocal fluorescence images of LD detection and quantification (D) in MCF7 shFTH1/pcDNA3FTH1 and H460 shFTH1/pcDNA3FTH1 cells and their H460 shFTH1/pcDNA3 and MCF7 shFTH1/pcDNA3 controls.
 (Scale bars 20 mM).
 (E) Survival fractions (in log-linear scale) after FTH1 reconstitution in MCF7- and H460- shFTH1 cells.
 (F) Z-stack representative confocal fluorescence images of LD detection and quantification (G) in MCF7 shFTH1 and H460 shFTH1 treated with DFO (Scale bar 20 mM).
 (H) Survival curves (in log-linear scale) of FTH1-silenced MCF7 and H460 cells after DFO treatment.
-F. Error bar represents the means ± SD from three independent experiments. *£ 0.05; **£ 0.01; ***£ 0.001 and ****£ 0.0001.Figure 4—source data 1.Figure 4A.
+F. Error bar represents the means ± SD from three independent experiments. *£ 0.05; **£ 0.01; ***£ 0.001 and ****£ 0.0001.

 Moreover, such an overexpression fully restored the LD pool (Figure 4C–D) in both cell lines, which also reacquired a higher RR (Figure 4E).